 ◘ Fig. F-51 Echinopsis atacamensis (a: on an island in the Salar de Uyuni, Bolivia) grows about 8 m high in the Atacama Desert.
 When exposed to fog, they are used as a base by epiphytic tillandsias and lichens (b: Chile).
 Salt lakes have formed in the closed basin landscapes (photos: Breckle).

-In N-Chile in the area of the large saltpetre deposits, shielded from the coastal fog by the coastal cordillera, the desert is devoid of vegetation.
+In NChile in the area of the large saltpetre deposits, shielded from the coastal fog by the coastal cordillera, the desert is devoid of vegetation.
 Plant populations and cultures can only be found along the river courses, which are fed by the snowfields of the high Andes.

 The inner basins lie at higher altitudes.
-However, up to the high altitudes of the Andes and into southern Bolivia, they are characterized by huge salt pans (► Fig. F-51a): salars in which not only NaCl but a number of other minerals have accumulated (probably due to the extremely active volcanism and the arid climate).
+However, up to the high altitudes of the Andes and into southern Bolivia, they are characterized by huge salt pans (► Fig. F-51a): Salars in which not only NaCl but a number of other minerals have accumulated (probably due to the extremely active volcanism and the arid climate).
 The extreme conditions allow only a few species to make a meagre living (◘ Fig. F-52).
-Only above 3500 m, where even occasional summer rains occur, is there a puny dwarf shrub semi-desert (with Baccharis, Fabiana, Parastrephia, etc.), which from 4100 m changes into the tussock grass mountain desert (Ichu grass: Festuca chrysophylla, F, orthophylla, Stipa venusta), in which llama and guanaco, but also nandu, graze.
+Only above 3500 m, where even occasional summer rains occur, is there a puny dwarf shrub semi-desert (with Baccharis, Fabiana, Parastrephia, etc.), which from 4100 m changes into the tussock grass mountain desert (Ichu grass: Festuca chrysophylla, F. orthophylla, Stipa venusta), in which lama and guanaco, but also nandu, graze.

-For the western slope of the Andes in N-Chile Ellenberg (1975) gives a perarid full desert up to the montane level, then a subalpine dwarf shrub semi-desert and above 4,500 m NN in the alpine altitude level a tropical andine grass semi-desert or "desert puna".
+For the western slope of the Andes in NChile Ellenberg (1975) gives a perarid full desert up to the montane belt, then a subalpine dwarf shrub semi-desert and above 4,500 m asl in the alpine altitudinal belt a tropical andine grass semi-desert or "desert puna".
 But even between 5,200 and 5,500 m there are still dwarf shrubs, for example at the volcano Ollagué (approx. 5,900 m) and in the lava debris even occasional shrubs or small trees of Polylepis tarapacana up to 4 m high (Wickens 1993).
 A snow line is hardly detectable (◘ Fig. F-53).

 ◘ Fig. F-52 Salt-encrusted extremely halophilous cushion-shaped Salicornia pulvinata in the Salar regions of Bolivia (photo: Breckle).